DasIch/Flask-MakeStatic/docs/index.rst

 .. currentmodule:: flask.ext.makestatic

-Flask-MakeStatic is an extension for Flask_ that adds support for compilation of static files such as sass_ or coffeescript_.
+Flask-MakeStatic is an extension for Flask_ that adds support for compilation of static files such as sass_ or coffeescript_ files.

 .. _Flask: http://flask.pocoo.org/
 .. _sass: http://sass-lang.com/